paddycull/Convert-ScriptToModule/README.md

 # Convert-ScriptToModule
-This is a PowerShell function to convert a ps1 file with several separate functions into a PowerShell module.
+This is a PowerShell function to convert one or more ps1 files with several separate functions into a PowerShell module.

 ## Summary
 When I'm developing in PowerShell, I tend to create all my functions in one ps1 file while I'm developing it, as I find it easier to edit & compile quickly.
-I created this function to convert a ps1 file containing multiple functions, into a PowerShell module with everything included.
+I created this function to convert one or more ps1 files containing multiple functions, into a PowerShell module with everything included.
 The function will;
 * Create a module directory with a given module name
 * Divide all functions into their own self-named script files
-* Initialise the psm1 and psd1 files with the required parameters and script to load the module properly
+* Initialise the psm1 and psd1 files with the required parameters and code to load the module properly
 * Divide the functions into Public and Private modules - functions are Public by default, Private functions are set using the **-Private** parameter.
 * Detect Argument Completers and put them into an initialisation file, which is also loaded by the generated psd1 file.
-* Scan the file for any "#require" for any required modules, and add them into the psd1 file.
+* Scan the file(s) for any "#requires" for any required modules or PowerShell version, and add them into the psd1 file.
 * Add the Public functions to the "FunctionsToExport" parameter in the psd1 file.

 ## Usage